 I mean, it has the largest server park (5000+) in the entire industry, it managed to offer 70+Mpbs streaming speeds in my Netflix test, which if you don’t know, is more than enough for Ultra HD picture quality.

-Speaking of speeds, NordVPN also managed to offer consistent 5Mbps+ speeds in my torrenting test.
+Speaking of speeds, It also managed to offer consistent 5Mbps+ speeds in my torrenting NordVPN test.

 It managed to do all of that without leaking my IP or DNS, which is really impressive.

 But enough of that.
-Let’s dig in a bit deeper and check out all the amazing features NordVPN has to offer which I had covered in NordVPN review of 2019.
+Let’s dig in a bit deeper and check out all the amazing features NordVPN has to offer which I had covered in NordVPN review 2020.

 Is NordVPN a good value for money?